cyoo28/cyoo28/README.md

 * [cyoo@ixcloudsecurity.com](mailto:cyoo@ixcloudsecurity.com)

-## 🚀 My Most Recent Project
+## 🚀 My Recent Projects
+My most recent project is a credential manager as part of my work at IX Cloud Security.
+For this project, I run a scheduled ECS task to rotate old secrets in GCP and to notify the SecOps team about which secrets have been changed.
+[You can check out my most recent project by clicking here.](https://github.com/cyoo28/credential-manager)

-My most recent project is a data lake reference architecture that I developed as part of my work at IX Cloud Security.
+For another project is a data lake reference architecture that I developed as part of my work at IX Cloud Security.
 For this project, I provisioned multiple Lambda functions in AWS using Terraform to scrape and store data to S3.
 The data is then presented in a secure manner using a CloudFront distribution.
 [You can check out my most recent project by clicking here.](https://github.com/cyoo28/stock-datalake)

 ## 📜 My Certifications:
 * AWS Certified Solutions Architect – Associate (Oct 2024)